Libyan rebel head urges fighters to respect law

-CAIRO Aug 22 The head of Libya's rebel national council urged rebels on Monday to respect the law and promised fair trials for members of Muammar Gaddafi's government.
+CAIRO The head of Libya's rebel national council urged rebels Monday to respect the law and promised fair trials for members of Muammar Gaddafi's government.

 "I call on all Libyans to exercise self restraint and to respect the property and lives of others and not to resort to taking the law into their own hands," Mustafa Abdel Jalil told a news conference in the eastern city of Benghazi aired by Al Jazeera television.